medmahmoudhdaya/laravel-deadlock/README.md

 Controller classes and controller methods are automatically discovered and enforced at runtime.

 You only need to add the `#[Workaround]` attribute.
 No additional runtime code is required.

 ### Other Classes (Explicit)

 For non-controller classes (services, jobs, listeners, commands, etc.), runtime enforcement is explicit by design.

 You must explicitly call the guard where enforcement should occur.
 This avoids magic behavior and performance issues.

 ---

 ## Controllers (Automatic Runtime Enforcement)

-### Class-level workaround
+### Class-Level Workaround

 ```php
 use Zidbih\Deadlock\Attributes\Workaround;